The Pointillist principle for variation operators and jump functions: The pointillist principle

 The variation operators are connected to the jump functions by the inequality:

 for each $r \geq 1$.
 Surprisingly this can be reversed on average in $L^p(\R^\dimension)$ for $1 \leq p < \infty$ when $r>2$.
 In practice the $L^p$ boundedness of $V_2$ often fails.
-However the jump function \( \lambda \sqrt{N_\lambda} \) may still be bounded in which case it acts as a surrogate `endpoint' operator for $V_2$.
-See for instance \cite{JSW}.
-Moreover the variation operators are related to the maximal functions by
+However the jump function \( \lambda \sqrt{N_\lambda} \) may still be bounded in which case it acts as a surrogate `endpoint' operator for $V_2$; see \cite{JSW}.
+The variation operators are related to the maximal functions by

 for any $\time_0 \in \mathcal{R}$.
+Because of this inequality, we may henceforth assume that \(r\) is finite.
 On the one hand, $\variation f(x)$ increases as $r$ decreases so that its $L^p$-boundedness becomes more difficult to prove.
 On the other hand, the jump inequalities and variational estimates give quantitative versions of pointwise ergodic theorems.
 For a more thorough discussion of variations and jump functions, see \cite{Bourgain_pointwise, PX, JSW, MST}.